Orange Peel Tea Made At Home

 Keep the orange peels on a paper towel for a few days at room temperature.
 They will get dry and be perfect for tea.
 They actually have more flavor in a dried state.

 In the oven you can roast them just like you would dry orange slices!
 This requires some time, will be worth it tough.
 Make sure you only roast them till slightly crispy.
-They do not have the fruit flesh and therefore do not need as long as orange slices to dry. if you do roast them for to long they will loose their flavor.
-Keep the dried orange peels in an air-tight container.
+They do not have the fruit flesh and therefore do not need as long as orange slices to dry.
+If you do roast them for to long they will loose their flavor.
+Keep the dried orange peels in an air-tight container like this one.

 Other recipes using orange peel